 Specially for the show, an online survey* was conducted in collaboration between OK and ResearchMe on what Runet users think of using protection during intimacy and what “safer sex” means to them.

 It turns out that 87% of the survey respondents have engaged in unprotected sex without a condom, and the older the respondents, the higher the percentage: 70% for those aged 30 and younger, 80% for the 31 to 40 group, and up to 99% of Runet users aged 41 and older.

 The most common reasons for not using condoms during intercourse include “awkwardness” (41% total, 46% female and 34% male respondents), followed by trusting one’s partner (35%), discomfort during intercourse (20%), fear of “ruining the romance” (31%), and fear of being misunderstood by the partner (19%).

 *The online survey was completed by 1,050 people aged 18 to 60.

-“Po Pravde Govorya” (Telling the Truth) is an educational talk show series provided by UNESCO IITE and UNAIDS Regional Office, with support from Odnoklassniki social media network.
+“Po Pravde Govorya” (Frankly Speaking) is an educational talk show series provided by UNESCO IITE and UNAIDS Regional Office, with support from Odnoklassniki social media network.
 Each livestream features a straightforward, honest and open discussion with experts and celebrity guests focused on a pressing issue relevant to our health and well-being in an ever-changing world.